Our student ambassadors have carefully curated lists of professionals who have made a significant impact on sustainability in their industry.

 Suvi Haimi is the CEO and co-founder of Sulapac.
 Sulapac produces Sulapac® products that are made from wood-based materials that biodegrade fully without leaving microplastics behind.

-This innovative material is a sustainable alternative to traditional plastic in cosmetics, jewellery and food packaging.
+This innovative material is a sustainable alternative to traditional plastic in cosmetics, jewelry, and food packaging.
 The idea for Sulapac came from the mission of saving the planet from plastic waste.

 Sustainability is a core value for Sulapac, which means that Sulapac does not compromise on sustainability, and this principle is applied throughout the entire value chain.